openrndr/openrndr-guide/docs/10_OPENRNDR_Extras/C03_Live_coding.md

  By using Kotlin's ability to run script files we can build a live coding environment.
 The `orx-olive` library simplifies the work to be done to set up a live coding environment.
 Code and additional documentation for the library can be found in the [Github repository](https://github.com/openrndr/orx/tree/master/orx-olive).

-Start by adding `orx-live` to the `orxFeatures` set in your gradle build file.
+ ## Prerequisites

+ Assuming you are working on an [`openrndr-template`](https://github.com/openrndr/openrndr-template) based project, all you have to do is enable `orx-olive` in the `orxFeatures` set in `build.gradle.kts` and reimport the gradle project.

+ ## Basic example

  ```kotlin
 fun main() = application {